endel/flashdevelop.vim/README.md

       * Show a list of parent class functions, to auto-complete for override.
     * If cursor inside a uppercased word:
       * Ask for access level to create a constant. (<code>private static var CONST : String = "const";</code>)
+    * If inside a method call, that was not defined yet:
+      * Ask for access level and create that method.

+  The auto-complete functionality deeply uses <code>tags</code> file generated with exuberant-ctags.
+It's important to always have your <code>tags</code> updated.

 TODO